Skip to content

 The probe-field graph shows the two slit contributions and their live resultant at one selected screen point as functions of time.

-The screen-pattern graph shows relative intensity against screen height, so it stays position-based even while the time rail continues to inspect the local probe field.
+The screen-pattern graph shows relative intensity against screen height, so it stays position-based even while the time rail is used to inspect the local probe field.